Would a €5,000 Enterprise Ireland Grant help your business?

 tailored training in innovation management

 The Innovation Voucher initiative is open to all small and medium-sized limited companies registered in Ireland.
 This means a company with less than 250 full-time employees and either an annual turnover of less than €50 million or an annual balance sheet of less than €43 million.

 How do I apply?

 All applications for a standard €5,000 Voucher must be made during one of Enterprise Ireland’s open calls.
 For information on upcoming call dates, or assistance with the application contact RIKON and we will guide you through the process.
-As of September 2018, of the 38 knowledge providers on the island of Ireland participating in the Enterprise Ireland Innovation scheme WIT is ranked 1st – having redeemed 905 vouchers.
+As of September 2018, of the 38 knowledge providers on the island of Ireland participating in the Enterprise Ireland Innovation scheme South East Technological University is ranked 1st – having redeemed 905 vouchers.

 Step by Step Innovation Voucher Process

 Step 1: Application Process